 Islamic University in 2003 (1423 AH).
 Maqams and zawiyas The Ahmadia Zawiya The Ahmadia Zawiya is located in the Al-Daraj neighborhood of the Old Town in Gaza.
 It is attributed to Sheikh Ahmad al-Badawi, one of the most famous Sufi scholars who lived in Gaza.
 He was born and lived in the city of Tanta in Egypt until he reached the age of forty-one.
 He then moved to Gaza, where he passed away and was buried in 1276 CE (674 AH).
 He was called "al-Badawi" because he always covered his head and face.
-Iwan Iwan Room Praying Hall Sheikh al-Badawi's followers in Egypt and beyond formed a Sufi sect known as the "Ahmadiyya."
-It is believed that the marble tomb built near the south wall is related to Princess Qutlu Khatoon, a Mamluk princess who Courtyard Entrance is thought to have funded the construction of the Ahmadia Zawiya.
+Sheikh al-Badawi's followers in Egypt and beyond formed a Sufi sect known as the "Ahmadiyya."
+It is believed that the marble tomb built near the south wall is related to Princess Qutlu Khatoon, a Mamluk princess who is thought to have funded the construction of the Ahmadia Zawiya.
 The inscription on the tomb mentions the name of the deceased and the date of her passing.
-The zawiya is distinguished by its polygonal room with six pointed arches, and it
+The zawiya is distinguished by its polygonal room with six polygonal room with six <image/>

 features a beautiful and

 spacious mihrab (prayer

 niche).
 The towering

 dome is supported by a

 cylindrical base.

-Cylindrical base.

 Please let me know if

 you need further

 information or have any

 specific questions.

 Cemeterie Deir al- Deir al-Balah Cemetery"

 S Balah is considered one of the

 Cemetery most important historical

-- Comoto: y and archaeological
+and archaeological

 cemeteries in Gaza,

--

 reflecting the history of

 the Palestinian people

 over several ages.

 Numerous

 archaeological

 excavations were

 conducted on the coast

-of Deir al-Balah
+of Deir al-Balah and the second sec

 between 1972 and

-1982, revealing the
+1982, revealing the and and

-most significant and
+most significant and 1.20

 crucial cemetery dating

 back to the Late Bronze

 Age (1550-1200 BCE).

 This cemetery is

 attributed to the so-

 called "Kings of the

 Palestinians" and

 consists of a notable

 collection of human-

 shaped pottery coffins.
+23-11/1

 These coffins form the

-largest collection ever
+largest collection ever Real Maria

-discovered in Palestine
+discovered in Palestine And the line

-and resemble Egyptian
+and resemble Egyptian and the second second

 Pharaonic coffins.
 They

 were found in tombs

 carved from red clay or

-carcar stone, facing the

-sea, and were later
+carcar stone, facing the sea, and were later

-stolen by Moshe Davan
+stolen by Moshe Dayan.

+SUIEIT DY WOSTIE DAYATI.